BrianWaganerSTL/RocketDBaaS_documentation/README.md

       * Show Cluster and Servers details

-      * Show tabs for Metrics, Backups, Restores, Activities, Alerts, Contacts, Notes, Logs
+      * Show tabs for Metrics <i>(Need to add graphs)</i>, Backups, Restores, Activities, Issues, Contacts, Notes, Logs

     * Pool Servers

-      * Create, Terminate, Change pool servers
+      * Display pool servers

       * Allows for faster builds, and needed in some companies to create clusters